liweinan/jboss-webserver-and-eap-high-availability/HowToUseTomcatVault.md

 As the command output shown above, we can see the default name of the data file used by tomcat-vault is _VAULT.dat_.
 In production environment, you should put this file into a safer place.

+Now we have finished initializing tomcat vault, the next step is to configure the tomcat to use the vault.

+## Configuring Tomcat To Use Vault